ReviewMyContract.aiReview My Contract

 "Recipient agrees that Disclosing Party's Confidential Information constitutes unique and valuable assets and that any breach of this Agreement would cause irreparable harm to Disclosing Party for which monetary damages would be an inadequate remedy.
 Recipient therefore agrees that Disclosing Party shall be entitled to injunctive relief without the requirement to post any bond or security, and Recipient expressly waives any defense that monetary damages are an adequate remedy.
 In addition, Recipient acknowledges that any violation shall entitle Disclosing Party to liquidated damages of $500,000 per occurrence regardless of actual damages."

 Red Flag 1: Overly Broad Definition of Confidential Information.
 A definition that covers "all information disclosed in any form, whether or not marked confidential, and including information disclosed verbally or through observation" with no reasonableness qualifier and no marking requirement creates potentially unbounded obligations.
 Every conversation, every meeting, every incidental observation becomes potentially "confidential."
 This makes compliance impossible and enforcement arbitrary.
+As the Federal Circuit held in *Convolve v.
+Compaq*, courts apply NDA definitions strictly — but a definition this broad enables abuse by the disclosing party.

 Red Flag 2: Perpetual Term for All Confidential Information.
 Perpetual confidentiality obligations — not just for trade secrets but for all defined confidential information — are increasingly challenged in courts as unreasonably burdensome, particularly in employment contexts.
 California courts have found perpetual employment NDAs to overlap impermissibly with non-compete restrictions.
-Five to seven years for general confidential information is the reasonable commercial ceiling; perpetual protection should be reserved for information that genuinely qualifies as a trade secret under the DTSA or UTSA.
+Five to seven years for general confidential information is the reasonable commercial ceiling; perpetual protection should be reserved for information that genuinely qualifies as a trade secret under the DTSA (18 U.S.C. § 1839(3)) or UTSA.

 Red Flag 3: One-Sided Remedies.
 The quoted clause above contains multiple red flags stacked together: pre-conceded irreparable harm (which forecloses the receiving party's ability to contest the injunction standard); waiver of the bond requirement (which typically compensates the receiving party if a wrongly-issued injunction causes harm); pre-agreed $500,000 liquidated damages per occurrence regardless of actual harm.
 Courts in many jurisdictions will invalidate liquidated damages provisions that are not a reasonable pre-estimate of actual damages and instead function as penalties.